 - a.
 Verify that all required information is properly inscribed on the scoresheet prior to the start of the game. - b.
 Record all tries on the score sheet in chronological order. - c.
-Record all time-outs on the score sheet, including the period, the team, and the player or coach who requested it. - d.
+Record all time-outs on the score sheet, including the time, the period, and the team who requested it. - d.
 Monitor the total classification point value of all players on the court for each team and ensure that no team exceeds the maximum value.
 (Article 35) - e.
 Operate the scoreboard when it is not integrated with the game clock. - f.
 Operate the alternate possession arrow when it is not integrated with the game clock. - g.
 Inform the Referee of any irregularities.
 This should be done at the first stoppage in play following the irregularity.